PEGASUS Hybrid Conference 2026

 Clare Pain

 Clare Pain MD, MSc., FRCPC., D.Sc (Hons) Addis Ababa University (AAU), Professor in the Department of Psychiatry, University of Toronto (UofT), and psychoanalyst.
-Staff psychiatrist at Mount Sinai Hospital, Toronto and with the Weeneebayko Area Health Authority (WAHA) Team providing mental health services to the six Cree Nations on the west of James Bay.
-Psychiatrist for the Canadian Center for Victims of Torture for refugee mental health and with Wanasah a black youth and trauma agency in Regent Park.
+Part time staff psychiatrist at Mount Sinai Hospital, Toronto and with the Weeneebayko Area Health Authority (WAHA) Team providing mental health services to the six Cree Nations on the west of James Bay.
+Psychiatrist for the Canadian Center for Victims of Torture for refugee mental health and for Wanasah, a black youth trauma community agency in Regent Park.

 She is co-founder and senior strategist of the Toronto Addis Ababa Academic Collaboration (TAAAC), an educational partnership between AAU and the UofT working to strengthen educational capacity and sustainability in graduate training at AAU.
 In 2014 she was awarded an honorary doctorate for assisting the development of psychiatry in Ethiopia.